12:01am | 02/14/2018

 The problem architects face is complex, and in many ways it demands much more than brick and mortar.
 As architecture and other disciplines become entangled with technology, it's become evident that space is both physical as well as virtual.

 This transition is occurring across a vast number of professions, and dictates a hybrid— interdisciplanary— function.
 The analog networks that once influenced the built environment have morphed with a digital infrastructure.

 This marks the introduction of a new virtual media to be considered in conjunction with the physical networks and economies at play.

 For years I've used "l00sed" as my username for a variety of platforms online— meant to be a play on "lucid".
 When at one point I was poring over digital music and producers, I imagined it could be my DJ name on SoundCloud.

-The name "l00sed" is what I used as my username for a variety of platforms online (a kind of "cybername"— to push my theory).
-At one point I imagined it could even be my DJ name when I was poring over digital music and producers.
-It was really a play on "lucid"; however, it's turned out to be a perfect title for the LOOSED project.
+It turned out, however, to be an apt title for this LOOSED project.
 As the past tense of the verb "loose"— as in, to release, or free— "loosed" ironically became a wonderful call-to-action.
-In this sense, I mean "loosed" more as liberated; and, in these pages, I hope you will find some sense of liberation— of freedom.
+In these pages, I hope you will find some sense of liberation.

 As an additional note, I'd like to thank Alicia Valencia, who designed the loosed logo for our collaborative project Freego— which can be found in my portfolio.
 It is a mashup of the Statue of Liberty's torch with the Wi-Fi symbol, which is intended to symbolize wireless/online freedom.

-If you'd like to become a contributing writer, organize a related project, or just talk, please send me an email.
+If you'd like to become a contributing writer, organize a related project, get an invitation to l00sed.slack, or just talk, please send me an email.